pawamoy/copier-pdm/docs/update.md

 if they are not relevant,
 or do partial, interactive commits with `git add -p` or within your IDE interface
-(PyCharm at least has very good support and UX for selecting and committing changes).
+(PyCharm and VSCode have good support and UX for selecting and committing changes).